Sannchouk/android_app_comparator/README.md

 By default, the program uses the apks in the `/all_apks` folder.
 There are ten of them.
 You can easily add or remove some.
 The program takes between 5 and 10 minutes to compute distances between all the apks and cluster them.
 However, you can precise another apk folder in the command line by doing so:
 `java -jar target/PJI-1.jar $apk_name$ $options$`
-For example, a folder named `/apks` is also available at the root of the project, and it contains only 3 apks.
+For example, a folder named `/apks` is also available at the root of the project, and it contains only 4 apks.
 Hence, it would produce faster results.
+The folders are composed of apks that lands in same or different areas.
+Similarly, some apks come from the same apps, but from different versions (these one should have low distance between them.)

-### Test
+#### Test

 To run the unit and end-to-end tests, run: `mvn test`